marcomuser/conformal/README.md

 #### Set Path

 Set a value in an object using a path.
+The `setPath` function is used internally by the `parse` function.

 ```typescript
 import { setPath } from "conformal";